Light-O-Rama MP3 Directors

 Only the ADVANCED level of the LOR software will allow for the creation of DMX output for a director.
 All other levels are limited to creating LOR output only.

 Older Directors, like the DC-MP3-SHOWTIME, are limited to ONLY the LOR REGULAR network.

 For Advanced Directors, the Hardware Utility uses a ‘priority system’ based on the contents of the FIRST sequence added to the show list.
-In order to prevent confusion, all sequences that are part of a single show should use the same channel configuration.
+In order to prevent confusion, all sequences that are part of a single show should use the same preview.

 Examples assuming that you have the ‘Advanced’ level of the software: